jerlew96/MyVideoEdit/README.md

 # MyVideoEditor

-Introduction
+'Introduction:
 This is a homemade video editor developed using C++.
-It allows users to perform basic operations on videos, such as cutting, merging, adjusting video effects, and more.
+It allows users to perform basic operations on videos, such as cutting, merging, adjusting video effects, and more.'

 Prerequisites:
 Ensure that the following libraries and tools are installed on your system: